 See further instructions in the How to take care of your home section of this website.

 The resident meeting is a great place to get to know your neighbours and discuss common affairs.
 At the meeting, you can set up your own residents’ committee or choose new members for the existing residents’ committee.
-In addition, you can choose a resident supervisor to supervise the finances and administration, a security officer and your own resident candidate for the house owner’s board.
+In addition, you can choose a resident supervisor to supervise the finances and administration, a security officer and your own resident candidate for the building owner’s board.

 The residents’ committee acts as a messenger between the residents and the property manager.
 It expresses wishes for the budget and evaluates the property’s repair needs in the spring.
 In the autumn, the committee issues an opinion on the long-term plan, the budget and the calculation of the residence charge.